awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 If you use RunInstances to create a Spot Instance request and intend to tag the Spot Instance request on create, you must specify the `spot-instances-request` resource or include a `*` wildcard in the CreateTags allow statement, otherwise the call will fail\.
 For example IAM policies, including policies that are not supported for Spot Instance requests, see [Work with Spot Instances](ExamplePolicies_EC2.md#iam-example-spot-instances)\.

-**To grant an IAM user the permission to tag resources when using request\-spot\-instances**
+**To grant a user the permission to tag resources when using request\-spot\-instances**
 Create a IAM policy that includes the following:
 + The `ec2:RequestSpotInstances` action\.
-This grants the IAM user permission to create a Spot Instance request\.
+This grants the user permission to create a Spot Instance request\.
 + The `ec2:CreateTags` action\.
-This grants the IAM user permission to create tags\.
+This grants the user permission to create tags\.
 + For `Resource`, specify `spot-instances-request`\.
 This allows users to tag only the Spot Instance request\.

 ```